October 25, 2021

 Dr. Rammohan Rao: Right.

-Dr. Dale Bredesen: … This is an autoimmune disease, and having appropriate immunity is part of getting best outcomes.
+Dr. Dale Bredesen: … This is an autoimmune disease, and having appropriate immunity is part of getting the best outcomes.
 She also asked about Keto without lowering weight.
-Great point, and, Julie, I know you’ve written about this in the book.
-Maybe if you could just say a few sentences about what’s the best way to go?
+Great point, and Julie, I know you’ve written about this in the book.
+Maybe you could just say a few sentences about what’s the best way to go?
 Absolutely, Keto is helpful, and absolutely you don’t want to drop your weight too far.
-There’re all sorts of ways to do that, however.
+There are all sorts of ways to do that, however.

 Julie Gregory: Right.
 KetoFLEX 12/3 is not a weight loss diet.
 You can lose weight with it if you need to, and you can gain weight with it if you need to, and we’ve created guides that will basically help you do either of those things.
 We have a terrific guide focused on gaining and maintaining weight.